 - Haleakalā silversword grove - Maui.
 This unusual plant grows only in alpine desert on the top of Haleakalā volcano.
 Unusual succulent plant grows up to 2 metres high if counted the tall flower stalk.

 - Kure Atoll - Northwestern Hawaiian Islands, the northernmost coral atoll in the world.

 - Laysan Island - Northwestern Hawaiian Islands.
-This small, remote island has a hypersaline lake in ints central part and endemic species of animals and plants including endemic duck and finch.
+This small, remote island has a hypersaline lake in its central part and endemic species of animals and plants including endemic duck and finch.

 - Nihoa Island - Northwestern Hawaiian Islands.
-70 ha large island with its own palm, several endemic bird species, flowers and giant crickets.
+Island (70 ha) with its own palm, several endemic bird species, flowers and giant crickets.

 Other natural landmarks